 - 1. STOP!
-Read the safety information page 10, column 3. - 2.
+Read the safety information above. - 2.
 Make sure equipment shutoff valve is fully open. - 3.
-Turn control knob clockwise to the OFF position. - 4.
-Wait five (5) minutes to clear out any gas.
+Turn control knob clockwise / to the OFF position.

+- 4. Wait five (5) minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
-Follow "B" in the safety information, page 10, column 3.
+Follow "B" in the safety information, column 1.
 If you don't smell gas, go to the next step. - 5.
-Press in control knob and turn counterclockwise rot to the PILOT position.
+Press in control knob and turn counterclockwise to the PILOT position.
 Keep control knob pressed in for five (5) seconds (see Figure 16).

 Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds.
-This will allow air to bleed from the gas system.

-- If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
+This will allow air to bleed from the gas system. - If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
 With control knob pressed in, push down and release ignitor button.
 This will light pilot.
 The pilot is attached to the front of burner.
-The pilot can be seen through the glass panel.
+The burner and pilot are located behind the heat shield.
 If needed, keep pressing ignitor button until pilot lights.

-Note: If pilot does not stay lit, refer to Troubleshooting, pages 13 through 15.
+Note: If pilot does not stay lit, refer to Troubleshooting, pages 14 through 16.
 Also contact a qualified service person or gas supplier for repairs.
 Until repairs are made, light pilot with match.
 To light pilot with match, see Manual Lighting Procedure.